doncato/womb/README.md

-# womb
+# W.O.M.B.
-The whole system is designated to breed chicken eggs.
+The *Willingly Overengineered Mechanical Breeder* is a 'highly' advanced system designed to breed chicken eggs.
 The brain of the operations is an Arduino UNO or a compatible board.

 ## Parts
 + Heating Element (any)